RubenSibon/dotfiles/.dotfiles/README.md

 - Node Version Manager (nvm)

-This projects is to be used on [Unix-like](https://en.wikipedia.org/wiki/Unix-like) systems such as Linux or macOS.
+This project is to be used on [Unix-like](https://en.wikipedia.org/wiki/Unix-like) systems such as Linux or macOS.

 ## Author's note

 These configurations represent my personal preferences.
 I sync them between the various machines I use.
-MacOS, Arch Linux and the occasional Debian-based distro tend to be the main operating systems on those machines.
+MacOS, Arch Linux (Yes, I use Arch, btw) and the occasional Debian-based distro tend to be the main operating systems on those machines.
 If this setup is to your liking, feel free to use it as a starting point for your own config.
 I've tried to keep everything as generic and environment-agnostic as possible.

 ## Requirements

-- Linux or macOS
+- Linux, macOS or any other Unix-like environment that can run Shell/Bash/Zsh
 - Git (see: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - Zsh (see: https://wiki.archlinux.org/title/zsh)
 - cURL (see: https://curl.se/)